kobertlam/Energy_ETF_RYE_Forecast/README.md

 ### Flow Chart

-The flow chart can be seen below.
+The flow chart of our project can be seen below.

 ![Machine Learning Flow Chart](../machine_learning_model/Resources/ml_flow_chart1.jpeg)